unional/typescript-blackbook/pages/02-javascript-syntax/README.md

 # JavaScript Syntax

-This chapter will focus on JavaScript syntax and keywords.
+In this chapter,
-This includes keyword that TypeScript uses and extends, such as the `import` keyword.
+we will focus on the syntax and keywords already exist in JavaScript.

 ## Topics